bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

     **Figure 1: (Left) Original loss landscape, SGD converges slowly.
     (Right) Transformed loss landscape with a preconditioner with reduced oscillations and faster progress.
-Notice the counter lines are more evenly spaced out in each direction. (source:** [Dauphin2015]_ **)**
+Notice the contour lines are more evenly spaced out in each direction. (source:** [Dauphin2015]_ **)**

 Preconditioning is a type of local transform that changes the optimization landscape